Shippable/docs/sources/ci/slack-notifications.md

 * Follow instructions in the Slack docs to [create an incoming webhook](https://get.slack.help/hc/en-us/articles/115005265063-Incoming-WebHooks-for-Slack).
 *  Copy the text in the 'Webhook URL' section.
 It looks like this: `https://hooks.slack.com/services/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`.

 ###2.
-Add the Slack integration to your Account
+Add the Slack integration to Shippable

--  Go to your **Account Settings** by clicking on the gear icon in the top navigation bar.
--  Click on **Integrations** in the left sidebar menu and then click on **Add integration**
--  Locate **Slack** in the list and click on **Create Integration**
--  Name your integration with a friendly name and enter the Slack webhook URL in the 'Webhook URL' field
--  Choose the Subscription which contains the repository for which you want to send notifications.
-Since you're likely a member of many organizations, you need to specify which of them can use this integration.
--  Click **Save**
+-  Follow instructions in the [Slack integration doc](/platform/integration/slackKey) to create a Slack integration.
+You will need the Webhook URL from the previous step.

 ##Basic config